norton120/pirate_baby/content/posts/50_first_dates_with_memgpt.md

 The rest of the ride was very quiet.

-Imagine my surprise when 20 years later I find myself solving this very same problem for a very different
+Little could I have imagined that 20 years later, I would find myself faced with this very same problem
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTQ0MDMyNzcwMCwtMTQzMDUxNDgxLDQ3Nz
+eyJoaXN0b3J5IjpbNTYyMDkyNTY3LC0xNDMwNTE0ODEsNDc3MT
-E3ODgwMF19
+c4ODAwXX0=
 -->